suit-wg/information-model/draft-ietf-suit-information-model.md

 We would like to thank those who contributed to the development of this information model.
 In particular, we would like to thank Milosch Meriac, Jean-Luc Giraud, Dan Ros, Amyas Philips, and Gary Thomson.

-Finally, we would like to thank the following IESG members for their review feedback: Erik Kline, Murray Kucherawy, Barry Leiba, Alissa Cooper, and Benjamin Kaduk.
+Finally, we would like to thank the following IESG members for their review feedback: Erik Kline, Murray Kucherawy, Barry Leiba, Alissa Cooper, Stephen Farrell and Benjamin Kaduk.

 --- back